jeff-hykin/better-cpp-syntax/README.md

 - Many other features

 ## Contributing
-If you'd like to help improve the syntax, take a look at `source/languages` and look at the `main.rb` files.
+If you'd like to help improve the syntax, take a look at `main/main.rb`.
 And make sure to take a look at `CONTRIBUTING.md` to get a better idea of how code works.

 Planned future fixes/featues:
 - Add tagging for type-casting statements